telerik/ajax-docs/general-information/troubleshooting/jquery-troubleshooting.md

 You can follow the steps below to setup the unobtrusive validation:

-1. Open **TOOLS > Library Package Manager > Package Manager Console** and run the following command to install the Microsoft Ajax optimization bundlefor Web Forms with ScriptManager:
+1. Open **TOOLS > Library Package Manager > Package Manager Console** and run the following command to install the Microsoft Ajax optimization bundle for Web Forms with ScriptManager:

 	*`PM> Install-Package Microsoft.AspNet.ScriptManager.WebForms -Version x.x.x`* (you can check the current version of this NuGet package [in its download page](https://www.nuget.org/packages/Microsoft.AspNet.ScriptManager.WebForms)).This will install the script files WebForms.js and WebUIValidation.js on the web site.